All eyes are on whether ECB President Lagarde’s remarks will cause a shift in the euro’s trajectory

 - Remarks by U.S. Federal Reserve Chair Bowman

-In the U.S. currency market yesterday, the U.S. dollar rose against the yen despite the fact that U.S. new home sales for August, released yesterday, deteriorated to a 4.7% decline from the previous month’s 10.6% increase.The USD/JPY pair rose from 142.887 to 144.844.
-A trend has emerged along the 10-period moving average (MA) on the hourly chart.
-On the 4-hour chart, the pair has broken above the 200-period simple moving average (SMA) resistance line and continues to hit new highs during today’s Asian trading session.
+In the U.S. currency market yesterday, the U.S. dollar rose against the yen despite the fact that U.S. new home sales for August—released yesterday—deteriorated to a 4.7% decline from the previous month’s 10.6% increase.The USD/JPY pair rose from 142.887 to 144.844, forming a trend along the 10-period moving average (MA) on the hourly chart.
+On the 4-hour chart, the pair has broken above the 200-period simple moving average (SMA) resistance line and has continued to hit new highs during today’s Asian trading session.